mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 ### Atlas Products and Options

 Let's see what else *Atlas* has in stock.
 In this lesson, we'll discuss user access options with *Atlas*, and two *Atlas* products, *Realm and Charts*.
-Let's start with *Atlas*.
+Let's start with *Access Manager*.
 The first thing to know is how projects are structured within *Atlas*.
 When you first started with *Atlas*, you had to create something called an Organization.

 An *Atlas*, this is a way to group projects, teams, and billing at the highest level.
 If you are using a free tier cluster, there is no need to think about billing.
 But if you're using a different kind of cluster, the billing happens at the organization level, and you can find the information about it right here.